-In each production round subjects worked at a real-effort "slider" task (Gill and Prowse, 2011, 2012).
-In this task, subjects see 48 "slider bars" scattered on the screen (see figures in online Appendix A) with a peg positioned at the left-most edge of each slider.
+In each production round, subjects worked at a real-effort "slider" task (Gill and Prowse 2011; Gill and Prowse 2012).
+In this task, subjects see 48 "slider bars" scattered on the screen (see Figures in Supplementary Appendix A (online)) with a peg positioned at the left-most edge of each slider.
 Subjects used their mouse to drag the peg to the exact center of each slider, successfully completing the item when the number to the right of the slider read "50."
-All subjects were given a two-minute practice round to familiarize themselves with the slider task before round one.
-Subjects were paid a 120 ECU (experimental currency unit) fixed "wage" per round in addition to a 10 ECU "commission" per completed slider, with earnings accumulating over all rounds of the experiment.8 The fixed wage and commission rates were chosen so that the fixed wage will equal approximately one third of the expected per-round compensation, based on past experience with the sliders task.9 In other words, we expect the piece rate earning to be about double the base wage.
+All subjects were given a 2-minute practice round to familiarize themselves with the slider task before round one.
+Subjects were paid a 120 ECU (experimental currency unit) fixed "wage" per round in addition to a 10 ECU "commission" per completed slider, with earnings accumulating over all rounds of the experiment.8 The fixed wage and commission rates were chosen so that the fixed wage will equal approximately one-third of the expected per-round compensation, based on past experience with the sliders task.9 In other words, we expect the piece rate earning to be about double the base wage.

-We have two experimental manipulations: unemployment risk (high or low) and dependency status (single; paired, single-earner; and paired, dual-earner).
+We have two experimental manipulations: unemployment risk (high or low) and dependency status (single; paired, single earner; and paired, two earner).
 The dependency manipulation is meant to simulate, abstractly, various ways in which households might interact with the labor market.
 In the "single-earner-only" treatment subjects were not paired with anyone else and their payoffs depended only on their own actions and the random parameters of the experiment.
 In the "paired, dual-earner" treatment subjects were randomly assigned a partner.
 Both members of the pair were able to work at the slider task during production rounds as just described.
 Each member of the pair is independently subject to the same unemployment risk.
 In the "paired, single-earner" treatment subjects were randomly assigned a partner.
-At the beginning of the first stage partners were randomly assigned a role-active or passive-such that each pair had one of each type.
+At the beginning of the first stage, partners were randomly assigned a role-active or passive-such that each pair had one of each type.
 The active participant (corresponding to the notion of breadwinner) was able to work at the task, as described above, while the passive participant (i.e., the homemaker) was unable to work at the task during that stage.
-At the beginning of stage II the participants switched roles.
-In both the paired treatments subjects' earnings were split equally between the matched subjects.
-Subject pairs remain
+At the beginning of stage II, the participants switched roles.11 Subject pairs remain constant for all rounds in each stage.